gravitational/teleport/rfd/xxxx-config-resource-docs.md

 If the type of the field is an embedded struct, the generator will act as if the fields of the embedded struct are fields within the outer struct.
 Otherwise, the generator will follow the rules above.

+## Test plan

+We can add an item to the "Documentation" section of the test plan ensuring that we run the generator (in addition to other docs generators) when we release a new version of Teleport.